 A Year Apart, in a Covid-19 Age, Ghislaine Maxwell Stands in Jeffrey Epstein’s Place

+Click here for a live feed of the hearing at Courthouse News

-(CN) — Almost exactly a year to the day after a federal judge rejected Jeffrey Epstein’s plea for jail, his ex-girlfriend and accused accomplice Ghislaine Maxwell will make a similar bid on Tuesday.
+MANHATTAN (CN) — Almost exactly a year to the day after a federal judge rejected Jeffrey Epstein’s plea for bail, his ex-girlfriend and accused accomplice Ghislaine Maxwell will make a similar bid on Tuesday.

 She is likely to face his same accusers and prosecutors, and to argue that she will meet the same fate as Epstein if incarcerated before trial.